uvaai/dpr/_schedules/2 Spring 2025/index.md

 question mark symbol in the top right corner of that page.
 Please use this feature instead of raising your hand in class, as it ensures that all questions get handled in the order that they are asked.
-Questions can of be about either the PDP or ML1 courses, just make sure to mention what assignment you're working on.
+Questions can of be about either the DPR or ML2 courses, just make sure to mention what assignment you're working on.
 For your location, please list the table you are working at, so the TA handling your question knows where to find you when it is your turn.

+The hours are scheduled as follows:

-The assistance hours are scheduled each day from 10:00 to 12:30.
+* In general, assistance hours are from 10:00 to 12:30
+* On Mondays there are group seminars in the morning, so the assistance hours are from 13:30 to 16:00 instead.

 ### Office hours